DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-18-search-by-candidate-name-or-reference.md

 - There are no results for the selected filters.

 If no search term is provided when submitting a search, the user is presented with the list of applications.

-{% from "screenshots/macro.njk" import appScreenshots with context %}
-{{ appScreenshots({
-  items: [{
-    text: "No search or filters",
-    caption: "The default applications list with no search or filters.",
-    img: {
-      src: "applications-list-no-search-or-filters.png"
-    }
-  }, {
-    text: "Search by name",
-    caption: "The applications list showing a candidate name search with the search term retained in the search field.",
-    img: {
-      src: "applications-list-search-by-name.png"
-    }
-  }, {
-    text: "Search by reference",
-    caption: "The applications list showing a candidate reference search with the search term retained in the search field.",
-    img: {
-      src: "applications-list-search-by-reference.png"
-    }
-  }, {
-    text: "Search by partial string",
-    caption: "The applications list showing the search accepts a full or partial string.",
-    img: {
-      src: "applications-list-search-by-partial-string.png"
-    }
-  }, {
-    text: "No search results",
-    img: {
-      src: "applications-list-no-search-results.png"
-    }
-  }, {
-    text: "Filtered search",
-    caption: "The applications list showing both search and filters used.",
-    img: {
-      src: "applications-list-filtered-search.png"
-    }
-  }]
-}) }}

 ## Other considerations